Art Miller

 • Miller, A. G., Collins, B. E., & Brief, D. E. (1995).
 Perspectives on obedience to authority: The legacy of the Milgram experiments.
 Journal of Social Issues, 51, 1-19.

-• Miller, A. G., Gordon, A. K., & Buddie, A. M. (in press).
+• Miller, A. G., Gordon, A. K., & Buddie, A. M. (1999).
 Accounting for evil and cruelty: Is to explain to condone?
-Personality and Social Psychology Review.
+Personality and Social Psychology Review, 3, 254-268.

 • Miller, A. G., McHoskey, J. W., Bane, C. M., & Dowd, T. G. (1993).
 The attitude polarization phenomenon: Role of response measure, attitude extremity, and behavioral consequences of reported attitude polarization.
 Journal of Personality and Social Psychology, 64, 561-574.

-• Milller, A. G. (in press).
-Harming other persons: Perspectives on evil and violence.
-Personality and Social Psychology Review (issue introduction).
+• Milller, A. G. (1999).
+Harming other people: Perspectives on evil and violence.
+Personality and Social Psychology Review, 3, 176-178.

 Other Publications:

 • Miller, A. G. (1998).
 Some thoughts prompted by "Speeding with Ned."
-In J. Cooper and J. M. Darley (Eds.), Attribution processes, person perception, and social interaction: The legacy of E. E. Jones.
+In J. Cooper and J. M. Darley (Eds.), Attribution processes, person perception, and social interaction: The legacy of E. E. Jones (pp. 37-51).
 Washington, D.C.: American Psychological Association.
-Pp. 37-51.

 • Miller, A. G., Buddie, A. M., & Kretschmar, J. (2002).
 Explaining the Holocaust: Does social psychology exonerate the perpetrators?
 In L. Newman & R. Erber (Eds.), The social psychology of the Holocaust: Contemporary analyses of the perpetrators of genocide.
 New York: Oxford University Press.